 Zyrtec (cetirizine) is a second-generation antihistamine which can treat allergy-related symptoms in cats.
-Antihistamines work by blocking the effects of histamine on the certain cells within the body.
+Antihistamines work by blocking the effects of histamine on certain cells within the body.
 When a cat has an allergic response, mast cells and basophils release histamine which binds to cells containing H1 receptors.
 Four types of receptors have been identified so far.

 - H1 – Located in the smooth muscles, lining of blood vessels and airways.